npmcdn-to-unpkg-bot/jyng.github.io/_posts/2016-02-07-mydomino-dashboard.md

 ### Iteration 1

-v1.The design began with an Amazon iframe to test how users would respond to this new product.

-v2.
-I then designed it to better align with our brand and provide a consistent experience on our digital platform.
+v0.The design began with a simple Amazon iframe on a webpage.
+As I researched more into Amazon iframe, it actually offered very limited capabilities.

+v1.
+So, we decided that we would leverage the Amazon API to build our own product database.
+This would offer a heftier service while providing a consistent brand experience.
+The first iteration of the dashboard is show below:

-## Testing & Validation
+## User Testing

-I did 5 unmoderated interviews to test for validation and usability.
-From testing, we realized that our recommendations split into two categories: Actions and Products.
+For the concierge side, testing was simply validating that what I designed was contingent with concierge expectations.

+On the homeowner side, I conducted 5 unmoderated user interviews to validate that what we were building provided value to homeowners.

 ### Iteration 2
+> # "I don't know when I complete things"

 ## Result